HoopicsAI/chatty/README.md

 ---

 ## Note on `rig-core`
 The support for Gemini in `rig-core v0.6.0` is incomplete; modifications to the `rig-core v0.6.0` code are necessary when defining tools to ensure proper functionality.

+### Here is the modified version [rig](https://github.com/zTgx/rig) for this project.